mono/api-doc-tools/README.md

-# `mdoc` and `monodoc`
+# `mdoc`

-This repository contains the source for Mono's [documentation toolchain](http://www.mono-project.com/docs/tools+libraries/tools/monodoc/generating-documentation/).
+This repository contains the source for the .NET API Reference toolchain ([used by docs.microsoft.com](https://docs.microsoft.com/en-us/teamblog/announcing-unified-dotnet-experience-on-docs#built-with-open-source-in-mind))

 ## Contribution Guide